Here’s what we cover:

 No particular form of will is required, so long as there has been compliance with the legal requirements.
 The law of wills differs from state to state.
-This chapter is based entirely on Arizona law.
+This article is based entirely on Arizona law.

 Any person 18 years of age or older and of “sound mind” may execute a will.
 A person who executes a will is called a “testator.”
 The law does not require any residence or citizenship, so that nonresidents of Arizona and aliens may make valid wills in Arizona.